-Why are insurance endorsements necessary?
+Why are endorsements in insurance necessary?

 Endorsements are necessary because small business insurance isn’t a one-size-fits-all service.
 Just as auto manufacturers let buyers add options to a car’s standard equipment package, insurance companies allow small business owners to customize their coverage to meet their unique requirements.